jebowe3/tutorials/docs/types_of_geospatial_information.md

 </table>

 * Vector data are comprised of vertices and lines (or arcs), represented explicitly in the form of XY coordinates.

 * The 3 basic geometry types for vector data are:

   * Points - XY coordinates

     * Example: cities, schools, incident locations

   * Lines - connecting the points in a set order

     * Example: roads, streams

-  * Polygons - a set of points in a particular order and Close it (the 1st and last point are the same)
+  * Polygons - a set of points in a particular order and close it (the 1st and last point are the same)

     * Example: a state, county, or census block

 * Most GIS applications do not allow mixed geometry type In a single layer